 Overall the process and time periods you have to file an insurance claim are specific to your individual case.
 A car accident lawyer can review your case and answer any questions you may have and will provide legal consultation about actions you can and should take to receive adequate compensation for your losses or injuries.

 Do You Need to File a Police Report After a Car Accident?

-In most accidents where driver's choose to leave law enforcement out of it, they believe they have suffered only minor damages or that there were no accident injuries.
+In most accidents where drivers choose to leave law enforcement out of it, they believe they have suffered only minor damages or that there were no accident injuries.
 Even if things seem simple at the scene of the collision, more severe injuries and damages can appear up to weeks after the incident.
-If the police were not called to the scene, you may still file a report at a local precinct, but it could be harder to determine a fault driver.
+If the police were not called to the scene, you may still file a report at a local precinct, but it could be harder to determine an at-fault driver.

 If you have not yet filed a police report you can contact an auto accident attorney about your options.
 They can answer any questions you may have about beginning your auto accident claim.

 Evidence - A police report will document clear evidence, such as skid marks, damages, and witness testimony.
 The police officers may also be able to obtain footage from traffic cameras or local business or residential security systems.
 They will also be able to determine which driver was responsible.
 When it comes to filing a claim, you want as much evidence as possible to leave little room for dispute and to expedite the process.

 Insurance Claims - If you are seeking compensation from an insurance company a police report may be required to establish liability and the driver responsible before any property damages are paid.

 Legal Claims - While it is also best to personally take pictures, speak with witnesses at the accident scene, and gather information from the other driver, an accident report can verify any details you have gathered as well.
 A traffic officer's official documentation is a neutral third-party account of the incident, which is very useful if the at-fault driver attempts to contest your story.